gnarf/learn-deployment/class/exercises/ssh-agent/overview.md

-Not only does ssh-agent effectively allow a user to unlock their keys one time and continue using them without being prompted for their passphrase, this state can be *forwarded* to remote machines the user connects to using SSH's `-T` option.
+Not only does ssh-agent effectively allow a user to unlock their keys one time and continue using them without being prompted for their passphrase, this state can be *forwarded* to remote machines the user connects to using SSH's `-A` option.

 This means users need not copy their private keys to machines they regularly SSH